-For sure existing blocks will help you perform some drawing tasks, but you will also have to create new blocks on your own.
+For sure these blocks will help you perform some drawing tasks, but you will also have to create new blocks on your own.
 Do as follows:

-The name of a block must be unique for a given drawing.
+- 7. This way you have created a block.
+To control if the operation has been concluded successfully select one of the block components on the screen, open the contextual menu by right-clicking, and select the Information on Entities command : this will open a window that displays all available information on the selected block, number and type of the component entities included. - The name of a block must be unique for a given drawing.
 If you try to create a block having the name of an already existing block, the message Block already defined will appear in the Status Bar and the command will fail.